pablanka/rtbroadcaster/README.md

 # rtbroadcaster

 It broadcasts messages from one websocket client to all connected clients.
 Golang based, using Gorilla websocket package.
-There is a manager object that mamages all clientes and rooms.
-A new client connection request is

 ## How it works